Chimney Types for Colorado Homes: Costs, Trends, and Brands

 Benefits:

-- Cost-Effective: Prefabricated chimneys are significantly cheaper to install, with materials and labor often totaling under $5,000.
+- Cost-Effective: Much cheaper to install, with materials and labor often coming in under $5,000.

-- Flexible Design: Available in various finishes, including faux brick and stone, to match different home styles.
+- Flexible Design: Available in finishes like faux brick and stone to match different home styles.

 Drawbacks:

-- Durability: Typically less robust than masonry or metal chimneys, with a shorter lifespan.
+- Durability: Usually not as tough as masonry or metal, with a shorter lifespan.

 Examples in Denver: